dnorton211153/customer-tracker-sequelize/README.md

 # Customer Tracker

+The major focus here was Many-to-Many associations between Customers and Companies, using the [Sequelize](https://sequelize.org/) ORM.

+The idea is that you can use the client to add new customers and companies, then use the "link" button to link the selected company and customer together.

 Two pieces:

-* (1) client: a static React app which communicates to its server to store and manipulate customer/company records.
-Extremely primitive UI just to prove the concept!
+* (1) client: single-page React app (using the context API for state management), which communicates to its server to store and manipulate customer/company records.
+Extremely basic UI just to prove the concept!

-* (2) server: Node/Express app with hooks to MySQL backend using Sequelize.
+* (2) server: Node/Express app with hooks to MySQL backend using Sequelize, and a REST API for interacting with the database.

 You will need to update *.env* and *config.json* in the /config directory, using config.env_DEFAULT as a guide.

 ### To seed the database: